-9.2.5.1 Use-The analytical report transmits analytical results to the requester.
-For each sample it should include the serial number, requester's sample identification, and analytical results with estimated uncertainties.
-The report should be typed or written in ink, and should be reviewed for correctness and approved by an authorized person prior to issuance.
-The responsibility for reviewing, approving and issuing reports should be identified clearly.
+9.2.5.1 Use-The purpose of the analytical report is to report analytical results to requesters.
+The following information should be included in the report as a minimum: serial number, requester's sample identification, and results with reporting uncertainties assigned.
+The reports should be typed or written in ink.
+A system of reviewing data and approving reports before issuing should be established.
+Review should include checking all calculations and transcripts of data for errors.
+The responsibility for issuing reports after approval should be identified clearly as a part of communications control (see 5.2.4).

 9.2.5.2 Distribution-The original is sent to the requester and a copy is retained by the laboratory.
-Additional distribution may also be specified by the requester.